SFDO-Tooling/CumulusCI/cli/README.md

       including tests

     Options:
+      --debug-logdir TEXT  A directory to store debug logs from each test class.
+                           If specified, a TraceFlag is created which captures debug logs.
+When all tests have completed, the debug logs are downloaded to the specified directory.
+They are then parsed to capture detail information on the test.
+See cumulusci dev deploy --json-output for more details
       --help               Show this message and exit.

 cumulusci ci beta_deploy --help